-In its response to a government review of inheritance tax Royal London has called for cohabiting couples to receive the same tax treatment as those who are married or in civil partnerships.
+In response to a government review of inheritance tax, Royal London has called for cohabiting couples to receive the same tax treatment as those who are married or in civil partnerships.
 As it currently stands married couples and those in civil partnerships can:

 - Pass their estate to one another tax free on death